 This section is used to define the specifications for the merged elevation grid.

-Click the […] button for the Merged DEM file entry to specify the file name and directory location to save the merged elevation grid file.
+Click the […] button for the Merged DEM file entry to specify the file name and directory location for purposes of saving the merged elevation grid file.

 By default, the Load DEM as map layer checkbox option is checked to load the merged elevation grid as a layer in the Map Data Layers panel.
 Click the pencil icon to rename the layer.